frandorr/enforce-template/README.md

 ## Development Workflow

+1. Add tasks with `t add <description> +<project> @<component>`. i.e. `t add "Implement login feature" +auth_server +auth`
-1. Create components and bases using Polylith CLI
+2. Create components and bases using Polylith CLI
-2. Implement your functionality
+3. Implement your functionality
-3. Create projects to package your code
+4. Create projects to package your code
-4. Run tests with `uv run pytest`
+5. Run tests with `uv run pytest`
+6. Commit your changes with `git commit -m "feat(auth): implement login feature #1"`
+  a.
+To close a task, add `[do #1]` to your commit message
+  b.
+To close multiple tasks, add `[do #1 #2 #3]` to your commit message. i.e. `git commit -m "feat(auth): implement login feature [do #1 #2] #3"` will close tasks 1 and 2, and leave task 3 open.

+## Commit Conventions

+This project uses the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summarys) format for commit messages.

+To keep a clean history easy to review:

+- rebase main into your branch before merging
+- merge commit when merging on the main branch

 ## License